 Notably, other factors also indirectly impact the DTI by means of monthly mortgage (Debt) payment.
 These include:

 - Any foreclosures or bankruptcies on record

 Pre-qualification is not the same as Pre-approval

-To take the first step in getting prequalified for a mortgage and save on your mortgage, contact STEM Lending for a free initial consultation:
+To take the first step in getting prequalified for a mortgage and save on your mortgage, contact Stem Lending team for a free 30-minute consultation:

 Stem Lending also offers simple and free mortgage calculators for you.